 If a quorum is not present within 30 minutes after the time appointed for the adjourned meeting, those Members then present shall constitute a quorum.

-Chairperson to preside over General Meetings
+Chair to preside over General Meetings

-The Chairperson is entitled to preside as Chair at General Meetings.
+The Chair is entitled to preside as Chair at General Meetings.

-If a General Meeting is convened and there is no Chairperson, or the Chairperson is not present within 15 minutes after the time appointed for the meeting, or is unable or unwilling to act, the following may preside as Chair (in order of entitlement):
+If a General Meeting is convened and there is no Chair, or the Chair is not present within 15 minutes after the time appointed for the meeting, or is unable or unwilling to act, the following may preside as Chair (in order of entitlement):

 a Director (or other person) chosen by a majority of the Directors present;